As we wrote earlier in the text about explainer video, the production of such an animation usually costs from 2 000 to 7 000 EUR.

-Suppose we have a single salesman who takes care of everything and handles an average of 50 prospectuses per month.
-In that case, the video effect can be good because it will relieve the salesman from translating the same thing all the time.
+Suppose we have a single salesman who takes care of everything and handles an average of 50 prospects per month.
+In that case, the video effect can be good because it will relieve the salesman from explaining the same thing to new clients all over again.

-But it will be even better if we have ten such salesmen.
+But it will be even better if we have 10 such salesmen.

-Each additional salesman is like a screen on which the film will be displayed.
+Each additional salesman is like a screen on which the video will be displayed.
 The more salesmen, the greater the reach to customers.

 5) Time horizon

-Here the reasons are the same as in marketing – the longer you use the material, the longer you work on yourself.
+Here the reasons are the same as in marketing – the longer you use the material, the longer it befits your company.

-Retailers usually use explainer video for 3-5 years.
-This means that your video will earn you money long after you forget you paid for it at all.
+Salespeople usually use explainer videos for 3-5 years.
+This means that your video will earn you money long after you forget you’ve paid for it.

 How to calculate the ROI explainer video in e-learning and procedure communication